 If you’re looking for a fast and efficient way to travel around Costa Rica, flying is your best option especially for those short on time.
 Adventure never ends in Costa Rica and it’s definitely an adventure to take a local flight.
-If you’re considering flying, read our post about flying from San Jose to Tamarindo and you can get our SkywayCR (local airline) 10% promo!
+If you’re considering flying, read our post about flying from San Jose to Tamarindo.

 We have flown from Tamarindo to San Jose roundtrip twice, a normal route we’ve driven many times before.
 Driving normally takes around 4 -5 hours but flying takes only 35 minutes.
 Talk about a huge time saver!

-If you are flying out of San Jose to Tamarindo, you will not go to the SJO International Airport.
+If you are flying out of San Jose to Tamarindo (or any local destination), you will not go to the SJO International Airport.
 San Jose now has its own very nice domestic terminal which is right next to the international terminal.
 The check in process is the same as international except on a much smaller scale.

-The seats were surprisingly very comfortable and the big windows allow passengers to get stunning views of Costa Rica from the air.
-The planes go no more than 10,000 feet (3000 meters) so you don’t feel like you’re taking a flight – it feels like you’re taking a scenic aerial tour.
-There were a total of 8 people on our flight.
+In the 19 seater plane, the seats were surprisingly very comfortable.
+The big windows allows passengers to get stunning views of Costa Rica from the air.
+These planes don’t fly higher than 10,000 feet (3000 meters) so you don’t feel like you’re taking a flight – it feels like you’re taking a scenic aerial tour!

 Depending on your route, you may see volcanoes, beaches, mountains, islands and the coastline.
 From Tamarindo to San Jose, we flew down Guanacaste, across the Colorado and Nicoya Gulf, over Puntarenas and into San Jose.
 When Yeison flew to La Fortuna, he went right over Arenal Volcano and saw it from the top.
 You can’t get a view like that any other way!